 The Bachelor of Arts in Elementary Education is a degree program for undergraduate students at USCB who wish to teach and earn South Carolina teaching certification for grades 2-6.
 Elementary education majors benefit from engaging hands-on experiences, opportunities to integrate theory with teaching practice, and extensive field and clinical experiences in local schools.
 This program provides students with a broad academic background and the professional knowledge, skills, and dispositions needed for elementary teachers in grades 2-6.

 English is the traditional study of language and ideas through literature as well as the preparation for writing in creative, academic, and professional contexts.
-You can participate in our student newspaper, our student theater group, our Society of Creative Writers, our chapter of the national English honor society, and our internship program.
-Take advantage of our very close relationship with the USCB Career Center, where we place students in professions that will benefit from the strong writing, creative, and analytical expertise acquired from our program.
+You can participate in The May River Review (USCB's interdisciplinary critical journal), our Society of Creative Writers (our chapter of the national English honor society), our writing tutoring program, and our internship program.
+Take advantage of close relationships with your professors, who help prepare you for professions and graduate schools that will benefit from the strong writing, creative, and analytical expertise you acquired from our program.